Preserving the stories that are a part of Kentucky’s history.

 Oral History Grants

-The Kentucky Oral History Commission grant program offers monetary, equipment and training grants to assist amateur or professional oral historians with oral history research projects on topics of particular significance to Kentucky.
+The Kentucky Oral History Commission grant programs offer monetary, equipment, and training grants to assist amateur or professional oral historians with oral history research projects on topics of particular significance to Kentucky.
 These grants encourage statewide participation in the collection and preservation of historically valuable interviews.

 KOHC also offers accreditation for archives that want to be permanent repositories for oral history collections which KOHC sponsors through grant awarded funds and resources.